How to Rat Proof Your Home: 15 Ways to Protect Your Property

 #9 Cover Air Bricks, Vents & Chimneys

-All vents and air bricks should be protected with fine, non-corrosive metal mesh—plastic won’t cut it.
+All vents and air bricks should be protected with fine, non-corrosive metal mesh or an air brick cover.
 Chimneys can also be an entry point for climbing rats, so fit a proper cap if yours is unused.

 #10 Reinforce Drains & Toilets